ABMM Contact Information

 I applied previously, but my application was withdrawn.
 Do I have to resubmit all of my application materials to reapply?

-Application materials are kept on file for seven years.
-If you reapply within seven years of your application’s withdrawal, you will not need to resubmit your transcripts and/or educational evaluation.
+Transcripts are kept on file for seven years.
+If you reapply within seven years of your application’s withdrawal, you will need to submit a new application for your eligibility to be reevaluated however you will not need to resubmit your transcripts and/or educational evaluation.

 Can the application fee be paid by check or money order?